Bells Beach: Surfers Appreciating the Natural Environment (SANE)

 In 1988 a group of local surfers who were concerned about the human impact that tourism was having on the Bells Beach Surfing Reserve started a group called Surfers Appreciating the Natural Environment.
 Since 1988 they have met monthly to revegetate the reserve in an effort to bring it back to its original state.
 They have planted over 100,000 plants there to date.

 In popular culture

 Although the final scene of the film Point Break is set at Bells Beach, the scene was not filmed there.
 Bells Beach is a straight stretch and the beach in the film is a cove with spruce trees atop a hill.
 The actual location of the film was Indian Beach in Ecola State Park located in Cannon Beach, Oregon in the United States.

 Geoffrey Wright filmed the final scene of the 1992 Australian picture Romper Stomper at Bell’s Beach.
-In the scene, skinhead main protagonist Hando (played by Russell Crowe) confronts Davey and Gabrielle.
+In the scene, the main protagonist Hando (played by Russell Crowe) confronts the characters Davey and Gabrielle.

 Bells Beach is visited in the 1966 documentary film The Endless Summer.

 In the 2007 animation film Surf's Up, the Australian surfer is shown to be from Bells Beach.